 Sensory Evaluation of Wine Varietals (CAHM 172B)

-For more information about the Cabrillo College Wine Program, our course offerings, and our Skills Certificates, please click here to see the Course Catalog and scroll down to the Wine section.
+For more information about the Cabrillo College Wine Program, our course offerings, and our Certificate in Wine Studies, please click here to see the Course Catalog and scroll down to the Wine section.